-Council revalues the land under road very 3 years in line with the Valuer General's revaluation schedule, which will be for the 2019/2020 financial year.
+Council previously revalued the land under road very 5 years.
+Now, in line with the Valuer General's revaluation schedule, revaluations will occur every three years, commencing in the 2019/2020 financial year.

 Community Land

 Council conducted the revaluation for the community land on 30 June 2016.
 Council used the valuer general's value to dertermine the fair value of the community land.